 With respect to the entire Tibetan Plateau, the story is pretty much the same: there has been nothing extraordinary about the recent past.
 For the whole region, however, there was only one prior 50-year period when temperatures were warmer than they were over the most recent 50-year period; and that interval occurred near the end of the Roman Warm Period, some 1850 years ago.

-In light of these many evidences from a variety of locations across Asia, it is clear that the Roman Warm Period did indeed manifest itself in regions far removed from the North Atlantic Ocean, and that it did so in superlative fashion.
-In fact, Bao et al. (2004) state that "the warm and moist conditions during the Western and Eastern Han Dynasties [i.e., the Roman Warm Period] might have been responsible for the large-scale agricultural production and the local socioeconomic boom that is documented by the occurrence of the famous ruin groups of Loulan, Niya, and Keriya."
+Rounding out their discussion of their findings, Bao et al. state that "the warm and moist conditions during the Western and Eastern Han Dynasties [i.e., the Roman Warm Period] might have been responsible for the large-scale agricultural production and the local socioeconomic boom that is documented by the occurrence of the famous ruin groups of Loulan, Niya, and Keriya."
 Citing the existence of plant remains such as walnuts, rice, barley, millet and wheat grains found in the area, they also indicate that the water and temperature conditions of the Roman Warm Period in these parts of Asia "were suitable for rice cultivation and much better than today."

 References